 Course Description: MAPP concentrators entering their third year many apply to undertake a practical internship in media production, criticism or curatorship.
 All internships are approved in advance by application to the Undergraduate Coordinator on a case by case basis.
 Note: Credit for this course must be arranged prior to your employment.
 Course credit will NOT be granted for work already completed.

-Your completed application form will be submitted to the Chair of Undergraduate Studies for the Department of Film Media, Emily Pelstring at email@example.com, on or before the first day of classes in the term for which credit will be granted.
+Your completed application form will be submitted to the Chair of Undergraduate Studies for the Department of Film Media, Gary Kibbins at firstname.lastname@example.org, on or before the first day of classes in the term for which credit will be granted.

 What is the purpose of this course?